Basil Banghart: Involvement with the Factor kidnapping

 When the Chicago Outfit staged the kidnapping of one of their own members, Jake "the Barber" Factor, in July 1933, it was expected to postpone his extradition to stand trial for fraud in Great Britain, as well as rid themselves of rival bootlegger Roger Touhy on whom the kidnapping would be blamed.

 The members of the British consulate refused to believe the story, and won a judgment for Factor's extradition from the U.S. Supreme Court.
 In desperation, Factor and the Chicago mob sought to make the kidnapping more legitimate by arranging a pickup with the supposed kidnappers.
 Banghart and his partner Charles "Ice Wagon" Connors were brought into the plan at this point.
 Hired to be the "bagmen", they were told all they needed was to pick up the money, make it "look real", and they could keep the ransom money.

-On August 15, the two showed up at the scheduled drop on Manheim Road just outside the Chicago city limits.
+On August 15, the two showed up at the scheduled drop on Mannheim Road just outside the Chicago city limits.
 As soon as they arrived, they found 300 Chicago police officers and FBI agents waiting for them.
 To make matters worse, inside the ransom package was only $500.
 In spite of the obvious double cross, Banghart and Connors surprised everyone by escaping after a wild shootout.